Skip to main content

 Golden Mussel & Aquatic Invasive Species Information

-Tri-Dam Project is actively working to prevent the introduction and spread of aquatic invasive species, including the Golden Mussel, which was recently discovered in California.
+Tri-Dam Project is actively working to prevent the introduction and spread of aquatic invasive species, including the Golden Mussel.
+The invasive Golden mussel (Limnoperna fortunei), a non-native freshwater/brackish bivalve, has been detected in the Sacramento - San Joaquin Delta - the first known occurrence of golden mussels in North America.

 Golden mussels can spread quickly between water bodies by attaching to boats, trailers, and equipment.
 Once established, they can impact water infrastructure, ecosystems, and recreation.